Home

 Millennium Academy - Rocket DesignClasses

-Online classes in computer drafting will concentrate on rocket design, with special emphasis on small rockets intended for the CATS and X-Prize competitions.
+Online classes in computer drafting concentrates on rocket design, with special emphasis on small rockets.

 "The Clarkston Christian Association, in partnership with the McMath-Hulbert Astronomical Society is now offering classes in Unigraphics computer drafting (CAD).
 Our classes will be working with teams of amateur and professional rocket builders to design actual rocket projects. "